kitstokes/digi-proc/content/4-students.md

 ---
-title: Student Resources
+title: Community Resources
-nav: Students
+nav: Community
 ---

 To learn about using `workshop-template-b`, the content pages of this demo provide documentation and examples (also check the [README](https://github.com/evanwill/workshop-template-b/blob/master/README.md)).